cyberwahid01/2.5-Observe-DHCP-Traffic/README.md

 </p>

 <h1>Microsoft Azure Compute and Networking 🪟 - Observe DHCP (Dynamic Host Configuration Protocol) Traffic</h1>
-Using the DHCP Protocol, I release and then renew the IP Address of the Windows 10 Virtual Machine. <br />
+Using the DHCP Protocol, I release and then renew the IP Address of the Windows 10 Virtual Machine. <br /> (Link Back to Main Project Contents Page is at the Bottom of this Repo)

 <h2>Environments and Technologies Used</h2>